ymdatta/ASE_Spring24_Project/README.md

 - **Simplification of AI and SE:** Emphasizing the transformation of complex AI concepts into simpler, more understandable forms.
 - **Learning and Skill Development:** Focus on enhancing coding skills and theoretical knowledge in AI and software engineering through practical examples.
 - **Empowerment through Knowledge:**
   - Motivating readers to become proficient in enhanced coding and analysis, enabling them to tackle complex problems with simplified solutions.
-  - Yes, you can understand it.
+   -  Yes, you (the developer) can understand it.
   - Enabling people, who are not the developers, to understand and critique a system and (in an effective manner) demand changes to that system.
-  - Yes, you can critique it and propose improvements to  it.
+    - Yes, you (the community) can critique it and propose improvements to  it.
 - **Critical View of Current AI Systems:** Analyzing the limitations of current large language models, such as their inefficiency and lack of transparency or validation [^wechat23]
 - **Data-Centric Approach:** Prioritizing a focus on data analysis over algorithmic or code-centric methods.
   - Data is the ultimate API